jwatte/donkey_racing/calibrate_camera/README.md

     python calibrate_camera.py *.png

   This generates the calibrate.pkl file.
 (It will overwrite any previous such file so make backups if you don't want this!)
+This will ignore any image named backup.png, btw.

   4) Verify that a "good chunk" of the image is usable -- you want the edges to bend in with black, and perhaps even some mirroring, but if there are